jmcascalheira/nubian3D/README.md

 This repository contains the data and code for our paper:

 > Hallinan, E. & Cascalheira, J. (2024). *Quantifying Levallois: a 3D
-> geometric morphometrics approach to Nubian technology*.
+> geometric morphometric approach to Nubian technology*.

 ### How to cite

 Please cite this compendium as:

 > Hallinan, E. & Cascalheira, J. (2024). *Compendium of R code and data
-> for Quantifying Levallois: a 3D geometric morphometrics approach to
+> for Quantifying Levallois: a 3D geometric morphometric approach to
 > Nubian technology*.
 Accessed 04 Sep 2024.
 Online at
 > <https://doi.org/10.17605/OSF.IO/SJ8ZV>